IlmarsKuht/DeepQLearning/README.md

 Most of the code is commented with explanations, so you can follow along.

-First 3 implementations (1-3) involve the game LunarLander-v2, where the agent needs to land in between the flahs without crashing.
+First 3 implementations (1-3) involve the game LunarLander-v2, where the agent needs to land in between the flags without crashing.

 ## Example of the environment without training